2# Sirloin, cut into 3/4 inch cubes

 Add seasonings to taste.
 I don't usually measure seasonings or other ingredients when it comes to cooking, I just know what I like and add accordingly.
 The above measurements are just a guess.
 In this case I'm using basil, marjoram, paprika, fresh thyme, bay leaves, kosher salt, and fresh cracked black pepper.
 Cook down for a few minutes then add can of diced tomatoes and can of chicken broth.
 Let this simmer on medium-low for about 2 hours.

 Next, peel and cube the potatoes and chop the carrots into circles.
 I'm using regular russet potatoes because that's what I like, but unpeeled Yukon Gold or red potatoes would be very good in this too.
 Add to stew and let cook for another 30 minutes or until desired tenderness of vegetables.
 The potatoes should add some starch to the gravy which will further increase it's thickness.
-Remove thyme stems and bay leaves.
+Remove thyme stems and bay

 After 30 minutes the sauce thickened considerably but I would like the potatoes to be a little softer, so I will let this go for another 10 minutes.
 The stew is done when the meat is fork tender and the sauce has thickened to the consistency of gravy.
 If the sauce seems to thick, a little bit of chicken stock or water can be added.
 Serve with cornbread or some other hearty bread.
-I also like to add a little bit of sour cream and shredded sharp cheddar cheese to my stew, but hey that's just me.
+I also like to add a little bit of sour cream and shredded sharp cheddar cheese to my stew, but hey tha

 I'm pairing this meal with a soured red ale from the Italian microbrewery, Panil: